eric-s-s/dice-tables/README.md

 ###DiceTable and RichDiceTable
 You can instantiate any DiceTable or RichDiceTable with any data you like.
 This allows you to create a DiceTable from stored information or to copy.
+Please note that the "dice_data" method is ambiguously name on purpose.
+It's function is to get correct input to instantiate a new DiceTable, whatever that happens to be.
+To get consistent output, use "get_list".
 ```
 In [14]: old = dt.DiceTable.new()